wtoivo/RM2-F2F-quali-book/docs/03-data-collection-processing.md

 #### Green Spaces

 - What green spaces on the university campus do you use?
+If you don't use any green spaces, why not?
 - How does spending time in green spaces affect your stress levels?
-- Can you think of a time where being in a greenspace influenced your mood?
+- Can you think of a time where being in a green space influenced your mood?
-- How does spending time in greenspaces affect other aspects of your life?
+- How does spending time in green spaces affect other aspects of your life?
-- How do you feel students benefit from greenspaces on campus?
+- How do you feel students benefit from green spaces on campus?
 - Can you think of a way the weather/environment could impact this?
 - What would make you use green spaces more?
 - What do you believe the university could do to improve the benefits of green spaces on campus?